top of page

 BEXAR COUNTY COURT AT LAW #2

-As a Prosecutor, I have tried and handled numerous cases like DWIs, Physical and Sexual Crimes Against Children, and Murder cases.
-I have spent more than half my career handling violent crime and seeing how it effects on our community.
-I am running for Judge of Bexar County Court #2 because I believe that's where I can make the most change.
-The majority of misdemeanor crimes are non-violent.
-They include offenses like Criminal Trespass, Thefts, DWI, and assaults where there are minor injuries.
-I believe in taking more of a rehabilitative approach to these kinds of offenses in order to help people succeed; I want to address the issues that brought them into the system so they don't come back and don't become a violent offender in the future.
-I want to keep our community safe and help people become a more productive member of our society.
+Prior to becoming a Judge, I worked as a Prosecutor at the Bexar County District Attorney’s Office.
+For over a decade I tried and handled numerous cases like DWIs, Physical and Sexual Crimes Against Children, and Murder.
+More than half my career was spent handling violent crimes and seeing how it affected the many people in our community.
+I ran for Judge of Bexar County Court #2 because it's where I felt I could make the most change.
+Unlike felony cases, the majority of misdemeanor crimes are non-violent.
+They include offenses like Criminal Trespass, Thefts, DWI, and assaults with minor injuries.
+Because they tend to be non-violent, rehabilitation is key.
+Taking a rehabilitative approach not only helps the individual charged but those in our community by helping them to become a more productive and successful member of our society.

 Education